 - Materials provide guidance to ensure consistent and accurate administration of assessment tools.
-For example, each TEKS Review section in the student eBook provides an answer with teacher support.
-In Grade 7, Chapter 3, students answer a question about two marbles rolling along a sidewalk.
-It provides a sample answer and rationale for the answer (page 60, Student eBook). - Materials provide guidance to ensure consistent and accurate administration of assessment tools.
 For example, there is a tab on the left tab bar where teachers can administer/assign specific assessments to classes. - Materials provide clear guidance for teachers to consistently and accurately administer assessment tools.
 Under Chapter Wrap-Up and Assessment, there is a Teacher Support file for the Show What You Know activity.
 This provides the teacher with tips to help students during the activity.
 It also provides suggested answers to the questions. - The materials include detailed information that supports the teacher's understanding of assessment tools and their scoring procedures.
 An assessment guide or a distinct section in the Teacher's Guide on assessment includes an overview of the assessment, scoring procedures, answer key, and an explanation for why the answer is correct. - Materials provide clear guidance for teachers to consistently and accurately administer assessment tools.
 Materials include an assessment module that provides support on how to administer the formative and summative assessment items. - Guidance is provided for teachers to ensure appropriate administration of assessments.
-For example, a professional development video module is provided to teachers explaining how to assign pre-constructed assessments as well as how teachers can develop their own assessments within the program.
+For example, a professional development video module is provided to teachers explaining how to assign pre-constructed assessments as well as how teachers can develop their assessments within the program.